Introduction to Linux Split Command

 Example #2 – With Custom Line Numbers

-In the split command, we are having the functionality to split the large file into the number of custom output lines.
+In the split command, we have the functionality to split the large file into a number of custom output lines.

 Command: